 6. Buy new athletic shoes that are right for you.

 Ill-fitting shoes or shoes that lack proper features can contribute to shin splints.
 Speak with your physical therapist about the right shoe features for you.
 Depending on your activity, you may need to replace shoes often.
-It’s a great idea to have several pairs of good athletic shoes, and regularly rotate the pair you use.
+Have several pairs of good athletic shoes, and regularly rotate the pair you use.

 7. Stay at a healthy body weight.